followmyutopia/devextreme-documentation/api-reference/30 Data Layer/EndpointSelector/3 Methods/Methods.md

 <!--shortDescription-->
-This section describes the methods of the **EndpointSelector** object.
+This section describes methods that control an **EndpointSelector** instance.
 <!--/shortDescription-->

 <!--fullDescription-->